HugoMartel/MathematiC/wiki.md

 var variable3;
 ```

-You can only use alphanumerical character and you end the line with `';'`.
+You can only use alphanumerical characters and must end a line with `';'`.
-You will notice that you can also cho0se to not assign any value to your variable it will be **0** as default.
+You will notice that you can also choose not to assign any value to your variable, it will then take **0** as a default value.

-There is also some variables already defined such as :
+There also are some variables predefined such as :

 ```
 e = 2.71828182845904523536